Home » Varian Halcyon™ Radiotherapy

 Varian Halcyon™ Radiotherapy

-Beacon International Specialist Centre will be the 1st Southeast Asia hospital to introduce Varian Halcyon 2.0 machine to its cancer patients.
+Beacon Hospital is the 1st Southeast Asia hospital to introduce Varian Halcyon 2.0 machine to its cancer patients.
 It can be used to treat head & neck, lung, breast, prostate, cervix and other forms of cancer.

 This new radiotherapy machine improves treatment time considerably (treatment time can be as short as 1 minute plus) with its streamlined workflow of 9 steps from start to finish.